specificlanguages/mps-gradle-plugin/README.md

     ```kotlin
     plugins {
-        id("com.specificlanguages.mps") version "1.3.0"
+        id("com.specificlanguages.mps") version "1.5.0"
     }
     ```

-2. Add the itemis mbeddr repository and the JCenter or Maven Central repository to the project:
+2. Add the itemis mbeddr repository and the Maven Central repository to the project:

    ```kotlin
    repositories {